 • Stir the heavy cream into the pumpkin mixture, then pour it into the pie crust.

-• Cover the edges of the pie crust with aluminum foil or use a pie shield, then bake for 50-60 minutes, until the pie no longer jiggles in the middle.
+• Bake for 1 hour, until the pie no longer jiggles in the middle.

 • Let cool for 1 hour, then transfer the pie to the refrigerator.
 Serve with whipped cream and cinnamon.